Andromander/Gaia-Dimension/CONTRIBUTING.md

 Not unless you also volunteer to remodel the entity at the same time.

 ### Regarding Translations, make sure that it is sound quality
 I cannot understand languages outside of English, so if you are ready to have your lang file pulled, please ping the author that you are ready to do so.

-Lang files should also be formatted as `xx_xx`, as it is the current format.
-Any reports of low quality or troll translations will be immediately reverted or deleted, as well as you, the contributor, risk being banned from future contributions.
+Language files can be contributed in one of two ways: manually, or datagen.

+#### Manual method
+Upload the language file to `src/main/resources/assets/gaiadimension/lang/`.
+The file name must be formatted as `xx_xx.json`, where `xx_xx` is the locale.

+#### Datagen method
+Language files can also be contributed by using `GaiaLangProvider`.
+This method is more advanced but is offered as an alternative to manual editing.
+Create a new class named after your locale, such as `GaiaGBAULang` for `en_gb` and `en_au`, then in the constructor, pass in the `PackOutput` and the locale as a String.
+Translations are added via `addTranslations()`

+Files generated via Datagen are subject to rules in place under `/src/generated-client/`. **Do not manually edit a generated language file.**

 ### It needs to look good
 The requisite for this will vary.
 Some textures may be slated for retextures but lack time to produce, but if you are able to snuff these out and provide new and better textures, feel free to make an attempt.